RJLP-hw-uk/RCCS-Python4Research/tutorials/part1-getting-started.md

 ## <span style="color:#689F38">Step 7: Connecting VS Code to Your Conda Environment</span>

+To connect VS Code to your conda environment, you need to select the appropriate Python interpreter:

+### <span style="color:#03A9F4">Selecting Your Python Interpreter</span>

+#### Option 1: Using the Command Palette
-Open VS Code
+1. Open VS Code
-Open the Command Palette (Ctrl+Shift+P)
+2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS) to open the Command Palette
-Type "Python: Select Interpreter" and select it
+3. Type "Python: Select Interpreter" and select it
+4. Choose your "research-env" environment from the list

+#### Option 2: Using the Status Bar
+1. Look at the status bar at the bottom of the VS Code window
+2. Find where it shows the Python version or "Select Python Interpreter"
+3. Click on this area to select your "research-env" environment

+#### Option 3: Using the Python Icon in Activity Bar
+1. Click on the Python icon in the Activity Bar (left side of VS Code)
+2. In the "INTERPRETER" section, click on the current interpreter or "Select Python Interpreter"
-Choose your "research-env" environment from the list (You can also specify its directory)
+3. Choose your "research-env" environment from the dropdown list

-You should now see the environment name in the status bar.
+You should now see the environment name in the status bar (bottom right corner).
 VS Code will use this environment when running Python code.

 To verify everything is working:

 Create a new file (Ctrl+N)
 Save it as "test.py" (Ctrl+S)

 Add this code:
 ```python
 # Import Python Packages